swiss-territorial-data-lab/proj-sda/README.md

 4. `mosaic.py`: mosaic images.
 5. `rgb_to_greyscale.py`: convert RGB images to greyscale images.
 6. `rgb_to_greyscale.sh`: convert RGB images to greyscale images.
+7. `tiff2geotiff.py`: convert tiff to geotiff files.
+Provide geotiff files with the same size and extent as the tiff files to georeference.

 This project uses a multi-year dataset comprising greyscale and RGB images.
 The historical greyscale images are colourised using the method developed by [Farella et al. 2022](https://doi.org/10.3390/jimaging8100269), for which the code is available [here](https://github.com/3DOM-FBK/Hyper_U_Net).

 ## Disclaimer